 Full time places in Reception classes will be available in September of the academic year within which the child becomes five years old.
 Although parents have the right to express a preference for Moorhill Primary, there is no guarantee of a place being offered.
 It is Moorhill Primary’s policy to try and meet parents’ wishes where possible, however in some cases there may be more applications than there are places available.
 Admission when oversubscribed is determined by the oversubscription criteria detailed.

-Children and adults can only do their best and achieve their maximum potential in a positive and supportive environment which has no place for bullies.
+Children and adults can only do their best and achieve their maximum potential in a positive and supportive environment.
 Our school makes every effort to ensure that bullying does not take place.
-If any incidents do take place they will be dealt with promptly and effectively using the following set guidelines.
+If any incidents do take place they will be dealt with promptly and effectively using the following guidelines.

 It is most important that our pupils enrich their curriculum studies with appropriate visits outside the school environment and extra curricular activities.
 There are numerous opportunities for local visits that have no cost at all.
 There are also a number of clubs that can be provided free of charge.

 Child Protection & Safeguarding

 Moorhill Primary School recognises its legal duty under s175 Education Act 2002 and the 1989 Children Act and takes seriously its responsibilities to protect and safeguard the interests of all pupils.
 This organisation recognises that effective child protection work, requires sound procedures, good inter-agency co-operation and a workforce that is competent and confident in responding to child protection situations.